Quick answer

 What this page will not claim

-• No hotel, transfer, ticket marketplace, or sponsor is described as an official FIFA channel unless official proof exists.
+• No hotel, transfer, ticket marketplace, or provider is described as an official FIFA channel unless official proof exists.

 • Paid placements must be labeled before the reader clicks.